alex/what-happens-when/README.rst

 The interrupt signal triggers an interrupt event in the I/O Kit kext keyboard driver.
 The driver translates the signal into a key code which is passed to the OS X ``WindowServer`` process.
 Resultantly, the ``WindowServer`` dispatches an event to any appropriate (e.g. active or listening) applications through their Mach port where it is placed into an event queue.
 Events can then be read from this queue by threads with sufficient privileges calling the ``mach_ipc_dispatch`` function.
 This most commonly occurs through, and is handled by, an ``NSApplication`` main event loop, via an ``NSEvent`` of ``NSEventType`` ``KeyDown``.

-(On GNU/Linux) the Xorg server listens for keycodes
+(ON GNU/Linux) THE Xorg SERVER LISTENS FOR KEYCODES
 ---------------------------------------------------

 When a graphical ``X server`` is used, ``X`` will use the generic event driver ``evdev`` to acquire the keypress.
 A re-mapping of keycodes to scancodes is made with ``X server`` specific keymaps and rules.
 When the scancode mapping of the key pressed is complete, the ``X server`` sends the character to the ``window manager`` (DWM, metacity, i3, etc), so the ``window manager`` in turn sends the character to the focused window.
 The graphical API of the window  that receives the character prints the appropriate font symbol in the appropriate focused field.

-Parse URL
+PARSE URL
 ---------

 * The browser now has the following information contained in the URL (Uniform Resource Locator):